 Are sourdough biscuits good for freezing?

-Absolutely!
-You can freeze them before or after baking.
-For best results, wrap them tightly in plastic wrap and store in an airtight container.
+Totally!
+Freeze before or after baking.
+Wrap tight in plastic and keep in an airtight bag.

 Can I make sourdough biscuits vegan?

-Yes!
-Substitute butter with vegan butter or coconut oil, and use plant-based milk like almond or soy milk to accommodate a vegan diet.
+Sure—swap butter for vegan butter or coconut oil, and use almond or soy milk.

 Why did my sourdough biscuits not rise?